osagarra/ODME_lite/README.md

 ## Acknowledgements

-We would like to thank Pol Colomer and Sergio Oller for their very useful comments and suggestions.
+I would like to thank Pol Colomer and Sergio Oller for their very useful comments and suggestions.